robinagandhi/swa/pages/project.md

 1. Code analysis for Software Security Engineering
 1. Recorded Presentation

-## Project Inspirations
+## Project Inspiration
 If you have never worked with open source project communities, your heart is probably racing at this time.
 Don't worry.
 They are not that scary.
 Also, we will have the right preparation in the course that will allow you to have purposeful interactions with these communities.
-For now, I want you to read through these blogs to understand what it is like to engage with an open source project: [blog 1](http://blog.teamtreehouse.com/getting-involved-open-source-projects), [blog 2](http://www.firsttimersonly.com), [blog 3](https://opensource.guide/how-to-contribute)
+For now, I want you to read through these blogs to understand what it is like to engage with an open source project: [blog 1](https://opensource.guide/how-to-contribute), [blog 2](http://blog.teamtreehouse.com/getting-involved-open-source-projects), [blog 3](http://www.firsttimersonly.com).

 These blogs probably helped address some of your anxiety.
 Another source of anxiety can be related to what open source project to select.
 As you think about joining a team, use the links below to explore impactful open source projects and have some ideas about the projects you want to engage with.